More details on how victims can gain a residence permit, the asylum application process.and what you can do to help.

 - Assistance and support is needed for an appropriate time after criminal proceedings have concluded (for example, if a victim is still dealing with the memories that have come up as part of their witness evidence)

-They should provide evidence to support a grant of a residence permit (e.g. a letter or report from their therapist saying that they are receiving help and how long it will carry on for and why they think help is needed and connected to the trafficking experience).
+They should provide evidence to support a grant of discretionary leave (e.g. a letter or report from their therapist saying that they are receiving help and how long it will carry on for and why they think help is needed and connected to the trafficking experience).

-If an individual is not given a residence permit, they should read the reasons in the letter from the Home Office carefully.
-If they want to make a challenge for not getting a residence permit they must do this by a process called judicial review within three months of the date of the decision.
+If an individual is not given discretionary leave, they should read the reasons in the letter from the Home Office carefully.
+If they want to make a challenge for not getting discretionary leave they must do this by a process called judicial review within three months of the date of the decision.
+The only alternative would be to make a fresh application but this would mean filling in a form, sending it off and a period waiting for a decision from the Home Office without any leave (unless the person had leave to remain for another reason).

 Evidence provided by support workers is very important to the decision-making process for granting a residence permit.
 Their opinions about the needs of the individual from working with them should be given weight by the Home Office.
 If a support worker wants to add anything to support the case, they should ask the applicant’s lawyer how to do so.